UWPCE-PythonCert/Py300/source/debugging.rst

 Pros:

 -  You have it already, ships with the standard library
--  Easy remote debugging (since works in terminal, see remote-pdb for true remote debugging)
+-  Easy remote debugging (since it is non-graphical, see remote-pdb for true remote debugging)
 -  Works with any development environment

 Cons: